yohann69/SAE-CyberSecu/README.md

 ## 📜 To do:
-⬛ Configure the permanent scroll button
+⬛ Configure the permanent scroll button<br />
-⬛ Create a nice design for the footer
+⬛ Create a nice design for the footer<br />
-⬛ Make the navbar responsive
+⬛ Make the navbar responsive<br />
-⬛ Improve the title and paragraph design
+⬛ Improve the title and paragraph design<br />
-⬛ Create a nice logo
+⬛ Create a nice logo<br />
 <br />